ChrisDuffley/stationPlaylist/readme.md

 * Alt+NVDA+C while focused on a track (Studio's playlist viewer only): announces track comments if any.
 * Alt+NVDA+0 from Studio window: Opens the Studio add-on configuration dialog.
 * Alt+NVDA+P from Studio window: Opens the Studio broadcast profiles dialog.
-* Alt+NVDA+- (hyphen) from Studio window: Send feedback to add-on developer using the default email client.
 * Alt+NVDA+F1: Open welcome dialog.

 ## Unassigned commands